Alienware2000/game-agents/README.md

 - The environment is no longer limited to the Python agent loop — LLMs, external clients, or other agents can control it.

 This opens the door to:

 - **LLM-driven agents** that decide actions based on world observations.
 - Reusable **tool schemas** that multiple agents can share.
 - Plug-and-play integration with future tools, games, and hardware.
 - Multi-game, multi-world agents that operate across entirely different environments.

-MCP is the bridge between “game logic” and “AI agent intelligence.”
+MCP is the bridge between “game logic” and “AI agent intelligence”. :contentReference[oaicite:0]{index=0}

 ---

 ## 🌟 Why This Project Exists

 I want to deeply understand:

 - how agents perceive, plan, and act
 - how to design tool interfaces and action spaces
 - how to build portable, general agents that can operate across domains